 Registered business addresses were used to determine which town and county the businesses belong.
 In the survey, if respondents did not flag "woman-owned", the business is considered non-woman-owned.

-Source: CT SOTS, aggregated by CTData Collaborative in March 2022
+Source: CT SOTS, aggregated by CTData Collaborative in August 2023

 [1] Connecticut Business and Industry Association.
 Number of Connecticut Women-Owned Businesses Grows, 2017.
 Retrieved from https://www.cbia.com/news/economy/women-owned-businesses-grow/.

-[2] Data from the 2017 State of Women-Owned Businesses Report is extrapolated from the US Census 2012 Survey of Business Owners to get a calculated estimate for the number of women-owned businesses in Connecticut for 2017.
+[2] Data from the 2017 State of Women-Owned Businesses Report is extrapolated from the US Census 2012 Survey of Business Owners to get a calculated estimate for number of women-owned businesses in Connecticut for 2017.

 This data is only available on the state level.
 The bar chart below shows percent of respondents who reported 14 or more days of poor mental health during 30 days prior to the survey.
 Unfortunately, racial breakdown is unavailable by gender.

-According to the 2018 BRFSS, 11% of females have thought about taking their own life, compared to 14% of males.
+According to the BRFSS, 11% of females have thought about taking their own life, compared to 14% of males.
 Of those who thought about suicide, 31% of females and 30% of males attempted suicide.

 This data is only available on the state level.
 The bar chart shows percent of respondents who reported they had ever thought of taking their own life, and those who thought of and then attempted suicide.
 White, Black, and Other race do not include Hispanic ethnicity.
 Unfortunately, racial breakdown is unavailable by gender.

 Historically, males are much more likely to commit suicides than females.
-The line chart below shows annual suicides by gender in Connecticut between 1990–2020.
+The line chart below shows annual suicides by gender in Connecticut between 1990–2022.

 The bar chart below shows the breakdown of drug-related deaths by race and ethnicity in selected geography.
 Counts are based on places of residence, not places of deaths (big cities with hospitals tend to experience larger numbers of deaths).
 3 recorded deaths—in Bridgepord, East Hartford, and Enfield—do not have gender information and are excluded from this chart.